AntoniosBarotsis/coronaBot/README.md

 ## Installation

+- Using a Discord bot:
     Download the repository and add a ``.env`` file in root containing your bot token and your preferred prefix.
+- Without a Discord bot:
-If you dont want to use a discord bot you can also run the code through your console by running ``npm run cv [arguments]`` in the root directory.
+    Run the code through your console by running ``npm run cv [arguments]`` in the root directory.

 ## Usage